mobicycle/Edison_Bluemix_HANA/http_request.md

 ##Configure Express to serve index.html, browser.js et al
   app.use(express['static'](__dirname ));

-#Part 2: Define the API middleware for our server-side application

 ##Define routes for the API calls and/or page requests to our server

 ####Express route for incoming requests